-Employers often find it easy to neglect their employers, this is wrong in all areas.
+Employers often find it easy to neglect their employees, this is wrong in all areas.

 It is wrong to think you own your employers because you pay their salaries.
 The shocking truth is that they are the ones paying themselves.

 Let me explain!

 The work they do is the reason why a paying client would come in through your door every day and for each happy client that leaves, they have generated their pay for the day.

 As their manager and their leader, yours is to coordinate their jobs and sign the pay slips on payday so you can issue out pay slips.

 So, in essence, they work for the money they receive.
 This is a bit sketchy but yet true.Do not take your employees emotions for a ride.
 They are working with you just to make money and fulfill dreams, not to hand their lives over to you for torture.
 Click To Tweet